Build a WSL Container Image

-following image type setup is required in the XML description
+following image type setup is required in the XML description,

 <type image="appx" metadata_path="/meta/data"/>

-path specifies a path that provides
+The /meta/data path specifies a path that provides

 additional information required for the WSL-DistroLauncher.

-This component consists out of a Windows(exe
+This component consists of a Windows (exe) executable file and

-file which references other files
+an AppxManifest.xml file that references other files,

 like icons and resource configurations for the startup of the